-Meet Ashley Browning, the latest “Dreamer” in our Living the Dream series.
-Ashley, a former labor and delivery nurse, her husband Shannon, a firefighter/ paramedic, and their two daughters recently relocated to a farm in the mountains of Montana, where they aim to live a life focused on production, rather than consumption.
+Ashley Browning, a former labor and delivery nurse, along with her husband Shannon, a firefighter/paramedic, and their two daughters recently relocated to a farm in the mountains of Montana, where they aim to live a life focused on production, rather than consumption.
 Before that, the Brownings had managed to homestead successfully on a small city lot in Livingston, Montana.
 Check out their adventures on their blog, The Browning Homestead.

 What does “the good life” mean to you?
 And how did you come to this vision?

 My husband and I both did the usual thing in our twenties: went to school and began our careers, married and had children.
 And we went about our lives working and “keeping up with the Jones’."
 But something was missing.
 We were often bored, never stimulated, and always wanting something more.
 We soon came to realize that “more” was actually “less.”
 So we dropped the cable, the car payments, the microwave, and one job.

 We've recently entered into homesteading—providing our own food, educating our children, and living a life sustained from the land we stand on.
 The good life for us is a belly filled with local homegrown food, independent and knowledge-seeking children, and being able to sustain yourself without complete dependence on others and the global economy.